Our easy recipe will show you how to make Goose Fat Roast Potatoes in the oven.

 - 1.5 Kg (3lb) Potatoes King Edward or Maris Piper is our favourite variety

 - Salt & Black Pepper

 Your choice of Dried Herbs Rosemary, Thyme, Oregano, Sage.
 (Optional)

 Garlic, Chilli Flakes or Parmesean (Optional)

-- Bring to the boil, then start the timer for 4 minutes.
+- Bring the water to a boil with the potatoes in the pan, once boiling start the timer for 5 minutes.

 There is also information about how to freeze them on there.

 This English roast potatoes post was updated with new images, directions, and serving suggestions on 08/11/2022.
 It was originally posted on 03/03/2020.

 Store leftover roast potatoes in the refrigerator in an airtight container.
 They will be good for up to three days.